scottchiefbaker/SmokeRand/README.md

 with small state size.
 Of course, they are slower and less sensitive tha specialized statistical tests from `express`, `brief`, `default` and `full` batteries and have mainly historical and educational interest.

+# Plugins with generators

+The are two ways to test PRNGs using SmokeRand: through stdin/stdout pipes and by its implementation as a plugin, i.e. dynamic library.
+Usage of plugins allows to use all CPU cores for testing.
+The used API is rather simple and requires an export of only one function: `int gen_getinfo(GeneratorInfo *gi)` that should fill the `GeneratorInfo` structure.
+The `include/cinterface.h` file contains some macros that allow to avoid some boilerplate code.
+Numerous examples of plugins are available in the `generators` directory.
+Requirements to PRNGs source code in plugins:

+- Must be freestanding, i.e. don't use any libraries including C standard library.
+- Must be reentrant, i.e. mustn't contain any mutable static or global variable.
+PRNG state should be kept in dynamically allocated structures.

+Such requirements may seem unusual and too strict.
+But pseudorandom number generators should be small and fast programs that are trivially compilable into object code.
+Such approach greatly reduces dynamic libraries sizes, especially for Windows, and allows to load DLLs under DOS extenders.
+There are only two problematic situations:

+- Modulo operation on 64-bit numbers on 64-bit platforms and on 32-bit
+  numbers on 32-bit platforms: some compilers use their runtime libraries for their implementation, at least in some cases.
+But such operations are usually expensive and require a manual optimization anyway.
+- Operations with 64-bit numbers on some ancient 32-bit compilers such as Open Watcom C/C++: it may use runtime for it.
+In SmokeRand there is a workaround for it by means of some linking hacks in the autogenerated `Makefile.wat` file.

 # Tests results